 Dr. Joel Kopelman, a board-certified oculoplastic and facial plastic surgeon at Kopelman Aesthetic Surgery, often treats patients struggling with eyelid irritation.
 Many ask what to put on a dry eyelid safely.
-Remedies such as gentle moisturizers, warm compresses, and avoiding irritants usually restore comfort.
+The most effective dry eyelids treatment options include gentle moisturizers, warm compresses, and avoidance of irritants that exacerbate inflammation.

 Key Takeaways